free5gc/free5gc.github.io/docs/guide/3-install-free5gc.md

         go build -o bin/webconsole server.go
         ```

-   **Note: 2GB or more of OS memory is recommended.
-WebConsole may be failed to build if memory is less then 1GB.**
+   **Note: An OS with 2GB or more of RAM is recommended.
+WebConsole may fail to build if available RAM is below 1GB.**